Turidus/Minecraft-MapMaker/README.md

 ### From MapMaker_GUI.exe
 **only tested for Windows 10 64bit**
-You can also download the zip file (MinecraftMapMaker.zip).
+You can also download the zip file MinecraftMapMaker_exe.zip(https://github.com/Turidus/Minecraft-MapMaker/releases).
 After unpacking this file into a folder of your choice, you can simply start by using the MapMaker_GUI.exe.
-No need for Python at all.
+No Python or other dependencies requiered.

 ### Optional Arguments: